 Keeping your employees not only physically fit but also mentally and emotionally ready is the key to grow your business successfully.
 Employees and the workforce are undoubtedly the lifeblood of your company, no matter how small it may be.
 Not everyone may be aware that mental health is responsible for such fitness.
-Every psychologist suggests that there are easy ways that leaders can do, without any complication, to raise mental health awareness to their employees.
+Every psychologist suggests that there are easy ways that leaders can do, without any complication, to raise mental health awareness to their employees so that they don’t end up needing to sign up to platforms like BetterHelp before they even hit the six-month milestone in the company.

 Here are some of the measures you, as a leader, can take to guide your teammates: